 The plan to reopen Gardner-Dickinson is available here.
-It will be submitted to New York by July 31.
+It was submitted to New York on July 31.

 The district has engaged faculty, staff, parents, Board of Education members, health and safety experts and others to plan for school in the fall using guidance from the NYS Education Department, which is available here.

 On August 7, Governor Andrew Cuomo announced that school districts in New York can reopen in September based on regional infection rates and Department of Health approval of school reopening plans.